-Section reference Detail incorporated in plan Coillte agreed to make the following changes to its plans following consultation with Mr. Neil Foulkes Foreword The following statement was added "In practicing sustainable forest management Coillte's aim is to develop its forests in a way that is environmentally sustainable, socially sustainable and economically sustainable".
-1.2 Renewable energy Following the many wind energy submissions received by groups and individuals, Coillte considered each submission and ultimately responded to each submission through the preparation of a detailed Frequently Asked Questions document that was issued to each respondent and uploaded onto the Coillte web site: http://www.coillte.ie/coillteenterprise/renewable energy/wind energy/wind energy f Coillte also updated Section 1.2 through the addition of specific focused sections regarding fossil fuels, Coillte's approach to public participation and consultation, wind energy, biomass and other renewable technologies.
+Incorporation of changes, responses in this BAU plan Section reference in plan Detail incorporated Foreword Coillte agreed to make the following changes to its plans following consultation with Mr. Neil Foulkes The following statement was added "In practicing sustainable forest management Coillte's aim is to develop its forests in a way that is environmentally sustainable, socially sustainable and economically sustainable".
+1.2 Renewable energy Following the many wind energy submissions received by groups and individuals, Coillte considered each submission and ultimately responded to each submission through the preparation of a detailed Frequently Asked Questions document which is now incorporated in the faq section of our website www.coillte.ie/faqs Coillte also updated Section 1.2 through the addition of specific focused sections regarding fossil fuels, Coillte's approach to public participation and consultation, wind energy, biomass and other renewable technologies.
 3.3.1 Renewable Energy Projects In response to some of the wind related submissions received, most notably one received from Mr. Anthony Cohu, Coillte updated the text in each BAU Strategic Plan such that it provides information that is correct as at January 2016 regarding the number of planning permitted projects and proposed projects that concern the Coillte estate.
 The information is now presented in an easy to reference table that provides details regarding the status of each project at the time of writing in addition to the number of wind turbines/MW proposed as part of that renewable energy project.
 In addition, wherever relevant, information is also provided about wind energy projects where Coillte has a direct involvement and those projects include a Community Benefit Scheme and / or additional benefits for the host communities.
 3.6.2 Practicing Low Impact Silvicultural Systems Coillte considered the inclusion of areas managed under LISS in each BAU plan, however this data is currently being actively reviewed and will be completed in the coming months.
 When completed Coillte will upload this data to its website.
 3.6.3 Biodiversity Key objective 7 in the Midlands plan was reviewed and updated.
+4.4 Working with people A web link for further information on Coillte's Social and Environmental Panels was added to this section.
+4.3 Reducing Chemicals Additional data was added to section 4.3 concerning Coillte's application to FSC for a derogation for the use of Cypermethrin.
+3.2 Clearfelling Following Coillte's consultation with WOI (Woodlands of Ireland) the following changes were made to Coillte's plans Coillte agreed to change current text "Clear felling is a natural part of forest management" to "Clearfell is the most common silvicultural system used in Ireland and the UK due to the prevailing forest culture and has predominated over the past century characterized by the establishment of new forest plantations".
+3.6.3 Biodiversity (Continuing the Coillte clarified the statement in its text referencing that "Buffer zones will not normally have a timber production target".